 I make these scrunchies using leftover skeins of yarn.
 For this tutorial I was using super bulky (level 6) yarn and a size 10mm crochet hook.
 I found using a hook one or two sizes bigger then the recommended size for the yarn made the scrunchy softer and more “scrunchy”.

 You can use any size yarn you would like to make the scrunchies, just add more triple crochets to the hair tie.
-Another awesome yarn to use for making scrunchies is the Bernat Velvet yarn.

 Make a slip knot on your crochet hook as if you were going to start chaining